cis1912/website/content/lectures/lec03.md

 - Dictionary
 - List

-The top-level structure is always a dictionary, a list of key/value pairs.
+The top-level structure in configuration files is normally a dictionary, a list of key/value pairs.
 If you're familiar with JSON, then this should seem familiar.
 While there are only a few types, by composing these data types we can be quite expressive.

 ### Scalars